hyuntaekim1738/ReactPhotoBoard/README.txt

 display to the page excluding profile picture, add a way to save and edit the profile information, check that it is displayed, and add a way to display the profile picture

+Searching system:
+Have it query the database for the usernames and have it fetch the corresponding profile picture and username alongside with a follow/unfollow button.
+Implement it in the home page but have it redirect to the results page by passing in the results as a prop and the results page will format the data accordingly

+Followers/Following:
+On accounts list, make the buttons display differently based on whether or not the user has followed them or not.
+Then add the action where the button click will add or remove the uid of that person to their list.
+Then in the display of the followers/following, fetch the profiles where the user id is in the followers array.